napari/docs/docs/developers/architecture/app_model.md

 * {class}`~napari._qt.qt_main_window.Window`
 * {class}`~napari._qt.qt_viewer.QtViewer`

-This means that when annotating an callback function, you will not need to import any of the above classes for the annotation to be resolved.
+This means that when annotating a callback function, you will not need to import any of the above classes for the annotation to be resolved.
 For other classes you will need to import them at the **module** level.
 Importing in any of the following ways will not work: